 The desired outcome of recuperation systems is to recover heat energy and avoid loss.
 Counterflow exchangers allow airstreams to pass between alternating plates so that they enable heat transfer to take place.
 Outdoor air comes in through filters to remove microbes, microparticles, dust, pollen, and pollutants.
 Simultaneously, indoor gasses are exhausted.
 Both airstreams pass through the heat exchanger between alternating plates but almost never cross-contaminate due to airtightness.

 Designing plate heat exchangers for maximum airtightness

 Advances in material sciences and automated manufacturing have made these products more commercially viable than previously possible.
-Guided by the global EN 308 standard, here are some of our top priorities that go into the design engineering of plate heat exchangers.
+Guided by the global EN 308 standard, here are some of our top priorities that go into design engineering of plate heat exchangers.

 - Plate design and material choices.
 At Swiss Rotors, we design plates for efficiency and stability to provide minimal pressure loss.
 Operation ranges from 150-250 Pa are considered highly efficient, and our maximum differential pressure between supply and exhaust airflow is 800 Pa.
-We manufacture both aluminum and plastic polymer plates and encase them in Aluzinc for optimal performance and manufacturing ease.
+We manufacture both aluminium and plastic polymer plates and encase them in Aluzinc for optimal performance and manufacturing ease.

 - Automated manufacturing.
 At Swiss Rotors, we have automated manufacturing and production, which offers the benefits of enhanced product quality and fast lead times.